 - Pick the dinner menu

 - Select a new book for the family library

-- New bookmark or other tool to help you read
+- A new bookmark or other tool to help them read

 Food: candy bars, ice cream, specialty desserts, pack of gum, Tic-Tacs, special box of cereal

-Grand prize: money, iTunes cards, trip to the waterpark, one-on-one date with mom/dad, gift card for favorite store.
+Grand prize: money, iTunes cards, trip to the waterpark, one-on-one date with Mom/Dad, gift card for a favorite store.

 Get Your Free Reading Bingo Printable

 So, are you ready to jump in?
 To start the reading bingo challenge, all you need to do is print off the book bingo card and head to the library for a pile of books!
 (Or ransack your shelf if you have a collection at home.)